 Change page 55, line 1, as follows:

-“The Timing Offset field value reports the timing offset between the reference tap and the CIR report timing grid in the time units specified in 10.26.1.4 (Ranging counter time unit).
+“The Timing Offset field value represents the timing offset between the reference tap and the CIR report timing grid in the time units specified in 10.26.1.4 (Ranging counter time unit).
+Since the CIR report is sampled at an oversampling of ratio two, the receiver can include the timing offset between the detected reference tap and the reference tap in the CIR report, when it has higher resolution timing estimate of the detected reference tap through extra interpolation.
 The value is a 6-bit signed quantity, in two’s complement format, covering an offset range of –32 to +31 units.”

 Comment Index #252 in 15-24-0371-13-04ab-consolidated-comments_draft_1.0